-Vitamin D deficiency may impair muscle function due to a reduction in energy production in the muscles, according to a mouse study published in the Journal of Endocrinology.
-Vitamin D deficient mice were found to have impaired muscle mitochondrial function, which may have implications for muscle function, performance, and recovery.
+Vitamin D deficiency may impair muscle function due to a reduction in energy production in the muscles, according to a mouse study published in the Journal of Medical specialty focused on disrders of the the endocrine system, which consists of multiple glands that secrete hormones, chemical messengers that regulate the function of all body organs including ....
+Vitamin D deficient mice were found to have impaired muscle Related to the mitochondria. function, which may have implications for muscle function, performance, and recovery.
 This may suggest that preventing vitamin D deficiency in older adults could help maintain better muscle strength and function and reduce age-related muscle deterioration, but further studies are needed to confirm this.

 Vitamin D is a hormone well known to be important for maintaining bone health and preventing rickets and osteoporosis.
 In recent years, vitamin D deficiency has been reported to be as prevalent as 40% in European populations and linked to increased risk for several conditions, including COVID-19, cancer, and diabetes.
 Although these studies report association rather than causation, the benefits of vitamin D supplementation are now a major subject of health debate.
 Multiple studies have also linked low vitamin D levels to poor muscle strength, particularly in older people.
 Skeletal muscle enables us to move voluntarily and perform everyday activities.
 It is essential that they have enough energy to power these movements.
 Specialized organs in cells, called mitochondria, convert nutrients into energy to meet this demand.
 Previous studies indicate that impaired muscle strength in people with vitamin D deficiency may be linked to impaired muscle mitochondrial function.
 Determining the role of vitamin D in muscle performance of older people is also difficult, as they may suffer from a number of pre-existing health conditions that can also affect their vitamin D status.
 Therefore, previous studies have been unable to determine how vitamin D may directly affect muscle performance.